Using an employer of record in Colombia

 Minimum wage in Colombia

 Employers must meet the legal minimum wage, which is reviewed annually.
-Colombia set the national minimum wage at COP 1,300,000 per month, alongside a transportation subsidy of COP 162,000 for qualifying employees.
-This totals approximately $324 per month, based on current exchange rates.
+Colombia set the national minimum wage at COP 1,623,500 per month.

-The Colombian government reviews and adjusts the minimum wage annually to account for inflation and living costs.
+The Colombian government may review and adjust the minimum wage annually to account for inflation and living costs.
 For businesses hiring in Colombia, staying up-to-date with these changes is essential.

-Using an employer of record in Colombia is the most efficient way to stay aligned with wage requirements and avoid local compliance risks.
+Using an employer of record in Colombia may offer guidance to navigate wage requirements and mitigate local compliance risks.

 Employment contracts in Colombia

 Colombian labor law permits both verbal and written agreements.
-However, written contracts are widely used to minimize ambiguity and enforce expectations as per Article 37 of the Cรณdigo Sustantivo del Trabajo (labor code).
+However, written contracts are widely used to minimize ambiguity and enforce expectations as per Article 37 of the Código Sustantivo del Trabajo (labor code).

 A compliant agreement should capture: